The Hits of Johnny Mathis

-The Hits of Johnny Mathis is a compilation album by American pop singer Johnny Mathis that was released in the UK in 1995 by Columbia Records and has three of his UK singles chart entries ("Misty", "I'm Stone in Love with You", and his 1981 duet remake of "When a Child Is Born" with Gladys Knight).
+The Hits of Johnny Mathis is a compilation album by American pop singer Johnny Mathis that was released in the UK in April 1992 by Columbia Records and has three of his UK singles chart entries ("Misty", "I'm Stone in Love with You", and his 1981 duet remake of "When a Child Is Born" with Gladys Knight).
 This collection, however, focuses primarily on his covers of hits from the late 1960s through the 1970s.
+The album was re-released in October 1995.

 On July 22, 2013, the British Phonographic Industry awarded the album with Gold certification for sales of 100,000 copies in the UK.